Startups fail not because your wallet isn’t overflowing, it’s because you still need to work on People, Place & Product – Saloni Desai

 During the starting process, your interaction with your teammates is very crucial.

 Whatever you do in life, a particular level of knowledge is required to get the job done.
-But our work is not getting the job done, it starts after we are done the job and focusing on getting results.
+But our work is not getting the job done, and it starts after we are done the job and focusing on getting results.

-If you have any doubt inside you related to work like I need more knowledge or resources to do this, have patience and relax.
+If you have any doubt inside you related to work like I need more knowledge or resources to do this, have patience, and relax.
 It’s okay to be slow.
 It helps you to make you hungrier.

-Your client doesn’t choose you but you choose them.
+Your client doesn’t choose you, but you choose them.
 Yes, it’s true.
 It has happened to me.
 When you go, meet someone, understand their business – you get a good sign inside you and your thumbs up to yourself in thoughts with confidence that you can do this.